 Your Narcissistic Survival Toolkit

-When the urge to go back hits, the brain is often louder than the heart.
-This toolkit provides a concrete protocol for those moments, grounded in trauma informed language and built on the understanding that you are not weak for feeling the pull, you are human.
+This toolkit is for those moments in time.
+It provides a concrete protocol grounded in trauma informed language.
+It's built on the understanding that you're not weak for feeling the pull, you're human.
+Let's walk through it together.

 1. Emergency Protocol